Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Acknowledgements

 \section{Acknowledgements}

-Dongsheng Tu is also affiliated with the Department of Public Health Sciences and the Department of Mathematics and Statistics at Queen's University, Canada.
+The authors thank the associate editor and the two referees for careful reading of the manuscript and for constructive comments which led to significant improvement of the paper.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 This research was also supported, in part, by Compute Canada (\texttt{www.computecanada.ca}).

-\begin{appendix}
+\printendnotes \begin{appendix}